aptise/peter_sslers/docs/General_Management_Concepts.md

 ## Certificates and CertificateRequests

-PeterSSLers handles several types of CertificateRequests
+PeterSSLers handles several types of CertificateRequests:

+1. (Preferred) The system will generate a CertificateRequest as part of the ordering process with the built-in ACME-v2 client.
-1. Upload an existing CertificateRequest and Certificate for tracking
+2. Legacy.
+An existing CertificateRequest (and Certificate) can be imported for tracking and relationship analysis.
-2. Have the built-in ACME-v2 client generate an AcmeOrder and it's own Certificate Request, then handle the challeges (Acme-Automated).
-3. Use an external tool to generate the CertificateRequest and AcmeOrder, use PeterSSLers via HTML/API to manage the AcmeChallenges (Acme-Flow).

 ## Input